sillsdev/lfmerge-autosrtests/README.md

 **NOTE:** When doing a S/R in FLEx to the USB stick be aware that _flexbridge_ identifies the correct directory by checking the hash of the first commit.
-If multiple repos exist with the same history (as is the case when using TestUtil to restore the repos for several database model versions) it is unclear which directory _flexbridge_ chooses, so you might get unexpected results.
+If multiple repos exist with the same history it is unclear which directory _flexbridge_ chooses, so you might get unexpected results.

 ## Creating new tests - the hard way